oscarvalenzuelab/oscarvalenzuelab.github.io/_posts/2025-11-18-why-traditional-sca-fails-when-you-audit-ai-generated-code.md

 }
 ```

-This is the same logic after an AI rewrite in Python:
+This is what a model may produce:

 ```python
 def rotate_left(self, n):